 The BDIH quality mark was established in Germany in 2002 and is used for personal care products and cosmetics.
 BDIH certified products must meet the following standards:

 - The vegetable raw materials are, where possible, from organic cultivation or controlled game picking

 - Only products from live animals may be used (animals that are kept organically)

 - Synthetic fragrances and colorants (such as perfume), silicones, paraffin and other petroleum products are deliberately dispensed with

 - There is a list of raw materials (eg surfactants and emulsifiers) that are only permitted to a limited extent

 - Irradiation and genetic manipulation of raw materials and end products is not permitted

 - In order to guarantee microbiological safety, certain nature-identical products are permitted in addition to natural preservatives

-Because there is an increasing demand for recognizable certified natural cosmetics, BDIH, Cosmebio, Ecocert, ICEA and Soil Association have been working together since 2002.
-The result is that since 2017, COSMOS has been introduced as an umbrella European quality mark.
+Because there is an increasing demand for recognisably certified natural cosmetics, BDIH, Cosmebio, Ecocert, ICEA and Soil Association have been working together since 2002.
+As a result, since 2017 COSMOS has been introduced as an overarching European quality mark.

-For example, components that have undergone a physical treatment may not come from an animal if it has to be slaughtered.
+For example, components that have undergone physical processing may not come from an animal if it has to be slaughtered for that purpose.
 Other animal products are allowed, such as eggs, milk, honey and beeswax.
-Components that have undergone chemical processing must meet certain requirements.
+Components that have undergone a chemical treatment must meet certain requirements.
 For example, they must be biodegradable in water and must not be toxic to life in that water.